fkie/field_test_tool/README.md

 ## _2. System requirements_

-- Ubuntu 24.04 and ROS Jazzy.
+- Ubuntu 20.04 and ROS Humble.
 - Current version of a web browser, at least<sup>\*</sup>:
   - Chrome 89+
   - Firefox 86+